-Of the two median tiebreaks, Modified Median is the more standard now.
+Of the two median tiebreaks, this is the more standard now.
 It evaluates the strength of a player's opposition by summing the final scores of his or her opponents and then discarding either the highest of these scores, the lowest, or both, depending on the tied player's score.

 For players who tie with even scores (that is, their number of wins and losses is the same), both high and low are discarded.
 For tied players with plus scores, only the lowest is discarded, and for players with minus scores only the highest is discarded.

 For tournaments of nine or more rounds, the top two scores are discarded (or the bottom two scores, or all four, as determined by the same even/plus/minus criteria above).

 These scores are adjusted for any unplayed games, which count a half point each.
 If the player involved in the tie has any unplayed games, they count as opponents with adjusted scores of 0.
 (This means that if a player in the tie did not play in a certain round, that round's score of 0 may turn out to be one of the low scores that gets dropped.)

 This is just like the Median except that no opponent scores are discarded.
 Popular with tournaments of only a few rounds.

 The Buchholtz systems are FIDE's versions of the median.
 As with the median, the basic tie break score is just the sum of the opponents final scores.
 The differences between Buchholtz and the median and Solkoff have to do with how unplayed games are handled.
 In the Buchholtz systems, if a player involved in the tie has an unplayed game, the tiebreak contribution for the "imaginary" or "virtual" opponent in that round is calculated as the player's own score after that round plus what he would have if all subsequent games had been draws.

 The plain Buchholtz system drops no scores, like Solkoff.

 Median Buchholtz 1 drops 1 high and 1 low.
 Called Basic Median (Harkness Median) in earlier SwissSys versions.